videojs/mux.js/README.md

   sourceBuffer.appendBuffer(data);
 });

-// When you push your starting MPEG-TS file it will case the code above to run.
+// When you push your starting MPEG-TS segment it will cause the 'data' event listener above to run.
-// It is important to define your event listener above where you call the push method. transmuxer.push(transportStreamSegment);
+// It is important to push after your event listener has been defined. transmuxer.push(transportStreamSegment);
 transmuxer.flush();
 ```